 The Google Pixel 3XL was a really good choice for me.
 Clean Android, no distraction from third-party app, and the last features from Google.

 Right now I wouldn't switch back to Windows for the world.
 I'm not an Apple fanboy, I never owned an iPhone but the Macbook Pro is perfect to work.
 Everything is smooth, easy to do, it doesn't crash, it's reliable and the battery is great.
 It's 4 years old but still perfect even when I use it 12 hours a day.

-Fitbit have for now the best smartwatches for people who train and have an Android phone.
-It tracks steps, exercise, heart rate and sleep and that's pretty much everything I expect from it.
+Fitbit has, for now, the best smartwatches for people who train and have an Android phone.
+It tracks steps, exercise, heart rate, and sleeps and that's pretty much everything I expect from it.

-Gopro have the best camera for people like me.
-It's easy to use, fit in your pocket and solid af.
+Gopro has the best camera for people like me.
+It's easy to use, fit in your pocket, and solid af.
 My only regret is I don't use it enough.

 What I use for my website ?

-Having a blog is more of a passion than a really to make money, at least when you get started, so you don't want to throw too much money there.
+Having a blog is more of a passion than a way to make money, at least when you get started, so you don't want to throw too much money there.

-WordPress is perfect for your blog as it's free, easy to use, full of plugins to do almost everything and have a huge community.
+WordPress is perfect for your blog as it's free, easy to use, full of plugins to do almost everything, and has a huge community.
 For anything from blogging to e-commerce, in 95% of cases, it's the best option.

 Don't make the mistake to get the cheaper hosting you can get.
-Pick a competitive one like Siteground that have decent performances to start hosting your websites.
-Then invest in better package or hosting when you start to get serious traffic.
+Pick a competitive one like Siteground that has decent performances to start hosting your websites.
+Then invest in better packages or hosting when you start to get serious traffic.